 We will pay all of the costs of soliciting these proxies.
-Our directors and employees may solicit proxies in person or by telephone, fax or email.
-We will pay these employees and directors no additional compensation for these services.
+Our officers, directors and employees may solicit proxies in person or by telephone, fax or email.
+We will pay these officers, employees and directors no additional compensation for these services.
 We will ask banks, brokers and other institutions, nominees and fiduciaries to forward these proxy materials to their principals and to obtain authority to execute proxies.
 We will then reimburse them for their expenses.
-From time to time, we may engage a proxy solicitor to help us attain a quorum for the meeting.
+We have engaged Alliance Advisors LLC to assist us in soliciting proxies for the annual meeting.
+We will pay Alliance Advisors a base fee of \$8,000, plus reasonable out-of-pocket expenses, plus an additional fee based upon the number of contacts with stockholders made and work performed.
+We estimate the total amount payable to Alliance Advisors will be approximately \$40,000.